Your Impact in Goderich & Area

 Access to Services: Navigating the local social service network is challenging, especially for our most vulnerable.

-Intimate Partner Violence: In Huron County, the OPP received 617 calls related to intimate partner violence in 2021.
+Intimate Partner Violence: In Huron County, police received 423 calls related to intimate partner violence in 2022.

-Food Insecurity: 1,510 families in Huron County are food insecure.
+Food Insecurity: 1 in 6 Canadian children live in a food insecure household.
 Food prices rose 7.4% in one year.

 United Way is committed to cultivating innovative initiatives addressing root causes of local social issues.
 We research and advocate for a living wage, affordable housing and improved social assistance rates and services.